lunarphp/lunar/docs/core/upgrading.md

 ### Low Impact

-#### Collection parameter added to `ShippingOption`
+#### Click & Collect parameter added to `ShippingOption`

-The `Lunar\DataTypes\ShippingOption` class now has an additional `collection` parameter.
+The `Lunar\DataTypes\ShippingOption` class now has an additional `collect` parameter.
 This can be used to determine whether the shipping option is considered "collect in store".
 This defaults to `false` so there are no additional steps if your store doesn't offer click and collect.

 ```php
 ShippingManifest::addOption(